thefistlei/udcode/README.md

     },
 ```

-- To support other lanuage, modify the content to file config.json.
+- To support other lanuage, modify the JSON Configuration File config.json.
-Add your custom lanuage name to instead for your native command to llm.
-And change "language_type" or it use chinese default.
+First, identify the custom language name with your native lanuage command thas is send to llm.
+Ensure the language_type is set accordingly or it will use chinese as default.

 ```json
     "language_type": "zh",